Check out the blazing red OnePlus 6, available July 10

-OnePlus recently announced it will release a limited-edition red OnePlus 6 that will be available starting July 10 with preorders kicking off July 2.
+OnePlus recently announced it will release a limited-edition red OnePlus 6, available starting July 10 with preorders kicking off July 2.

-The obnoxiously shiny red phone (I mean that in the best way) will only be available to markets in North America and Europe for $579 and £519 with 128GB of memory.
-(It won't be available in Australia, but that converts to about AU$785.)
+The obnoxiously shiny red phone -- I mean that in the best way -- will only be available in North America and Europe for $579 and £519, with 128GB of storage.

-We got out hands on the new color variant, and can assure you that it's very bright.
+We got our hands on the new red model, and can assure you that it's extremely bright.
 Its glossy finish also gives it a more luxurious, high-end look.

 Other OnePlus 6 colors include two black variants (glossy and matte) and a "silk white" version accented by a rose gold trim.
 In an interview with CNET, OnePlus co-founder Carl Pei said the OnePlus 6 was the company's "boldest design" yet.

-Other than the fresh coat of paint however, the phone is still the same.
-It features a 6.28-inch OLED display, dual rear-cameras and a Snapdragon 845 chipset.
+Other than the fresh coat of paint, however, the phone is still the same.
+It has a 6.28-inch OLED display, dual rear-cameras and a Snapdragon 845 chipset.
 Like the iPhone X, LG G7 and Essential Phone, the OnePlus 6 also features a black notch on the top of its screen.

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.